Systemad/dotfiles/README.md

 `❯ pwd: /home/USER/dotfiles # Git repository`

-To install user dotfiles, run `./arch_setup.sh`.
+To install user dotfiles, run `./setup_dotfiles.sh`.
-To install root dotfiles, run `sudo ./arch_setup.sh`.
+To install root dotfiles, run `sudo ./setup_dotfiles.sh`.

 For now the scripts installs all dotfiles, however, in the future I will add option to choose which dotfiles to install.

 If you wish to install one or more dotfiles manually, you can do so by running `stowit ~ foldername`

 ### Adding dotfiles

-In order to add your own dotfiles, you need to first create the directories inside the git repository, I will use sway as an example
+In order to add your own dotfiles, you first need to create the directories inside the git repository, I will use sway as an example
 ```
 ❯ pwd: /home/USER/dotfiles      # Git repository
 ❯ mkdir -p sway/.config/sway